 Keynote speaker Kevin Poulsen shared how cybercrimes are becoming more prevalent and how criminals throughout the world are making big bucks—simply by taking advantage of the basic flaws in email.
 And Jim Routh, head of Enterprise Information Risk Management at MassMutual, emphasized the need for a risk-driven security program to embrace the design of security controls based on how threat actors tactics evolve.

-And while we learned about email security best practices from representatives at Informatica, Wish, Snowflake, and more, this event included much more.
+And while we learned about email security best practices from representatives at Informatica, Snowflake, and more, this event included much more.

 As part of our customer appreciation dinner at Chimney Rock Winery, Agari debuted our first ever Trust Awards, designed to recognize bold and innovative approaches to next-generation email security.
 Congratulations to each of our winners!